-- the emulation process may also involve executing the ML model, AI/ML inference function or its actions on the real network but in a controlled manner, e.g. only within certain hours or only on cells with a particular types of load or only on cells in a particular geographical areas or in limited subscriber groups.
+- the emulation process may also involve executing the ML model, AI/ML inference function or its actions on the real network but in a controlled manner, e.g. only within certain hours or only on cells with a particular type of load or only on cells in a particular geographical area or in limited subscriber groups.